Spiking

 If you do not need support to make a report, use the link here to find the Nottinghamshire Police’s page on reporting incidents of sexual violence.
 Alternatively, you can ring 101 to make a report (available 24/7).

-Information for any cases where additional drugs were voluntarily taken on the same night
+Information for cases where additional drugs were voluntarily taken on the same night

 It is important to be aware of your rights.
 If you voluntarily took any additional recreational drugs by choice around the time you were spiked, this does not stop your ability to report spiking or access medical help.
 You will be asked to disclose what you have taken to try help differentiate any substances.
 The police should understand that you may have had a few drinks or taken illegal drugs voluntarily on a night out.
 They should not judge you and they won’t search you.
 It’s not illegal to have drugs in your bloodstream unless you’ve been driving.
 For more information on this, follow this link to the Metropolitan Police website.